Grant Administration

 - Provide support in the management of grant programs, including review, compliance, reporting, and financial management.

-- Conduct workshops and provide individual support on proposal development and grant writing
+- Conduct workshops and provide individual support on proposal development and grant writing.

 Grant Process and Checklists